-CERTIFICATION BY LOWER TIER CONTRACTOR(Before Completing Certification, Read Instructions for This Part 3, below)
+CERTIFICATION BY LOWER TIER CONTRACTOR (Before Completing Certification, Read Instructions for This Part 3, below)

-(1) The prospective lower tier participant certifies by submission of this proposal, that neither it nor its principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal
+(1) The prospective lower tier participant certifies by submission of this proposal, that neither it nor its principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any Federal PPA.
+OPE ID: 00344900.
+PPA Expiration Date: 09/30/2016

-Department or Agency.
-(2) Where the prospective lower tier participant is unable to certify to any of the statements in this certification, such prospective participant shall attach an explanation to this proposal.
-Name of Lower Tier Organization PR/Award Number or Project Name Name of Authorized Representative Title of Authorized Representative Signature of Authorized Representative Date
+Department or Agency.(2) Where the prospective lower tier participant is u this certification, such prospective participant sh Name of Lower Tier Organization PR/Award Number or Project Name Name of Authorized Representative Title of Authorized Representative Signature of Authorized Representative Date